frankjuniorr/homelab-iac/README.md

     -  Create user, and role permission
     -  Create a VM Template in Proxmox with Rocky Linux (cloud-init image)
  - Trigger a Terraform code, to create all VMs
- - Trigger an Ansible code to confgure all VMs
+ - Trigger an Ansible code to configure all VMs
-    -  download kubespray repository and install it
+-  Install Kubernetes cluster with k3s

 ## It is divided by:

 - `scripts`: folder with auxiliar scripts
-- `proxmox`: Folder with all necessary coded to create and configure Vms in Proxmox hypervisor
+- `proxmox`: Folder with all necessary code to create and configure Vms in Proxmox hypervisor
 - - `proxmox-config`: Ansible code, to configure Proxmox server and create VM Template
     - `create-vms`: Terraform code, to create all VMs
 - `servers-setup`: Ansible code to install and configure all servers